Did Lemonade Kill the Loss Ratio? Not so fast…

 “Simply put, if you’re in need of a gallon of milk, it would be silly to raise a cow.”
 Woody Klemmer, Head of Growth @ForMotiv

 We discuss the Build vs. Buy argument in-depth in our newly published EBOOK.

 The benefits of implementing a behavior analytics solution like ForMotiv’s are endless.
 For instance, some estimates say 25% of new policies have inaccurate information.
 Insurance carriers using ForMotiv have seen a 10% lift in predictive power of both the best and worst risks.
-We discuss other use cases here.

 This allows for a far greater understanding of customers and their behaviors leading to greater user experiences and far more effective risk assessments, fraud detection, and policy pricing.

 And the best part is, carriers are currently sitting on top of oil fields worth of behavioral data, they just need the right rig to drill it.

 We talk more about that here: (What is Digital Behavioral Intelligence?)